lairgiyassir/manazel/README.md

 - **Definition:**
   W_tot measures the width of the illuminated portion of the lunar crescent along its diameter, expressed in arc minutes.
 - **Significance:**
-  This parameter serves as a reliable indicator of the intrinsic brightness of the crescent, which is more directly related to visibility than the Moon’s age.
+  This parameter serves as a reliable indicator of the intrinsic brightness of the crescent.

 ### Visibility Codes Determination